matt-wiley/lz/README.md

 This is where the power of [desk](https://github.com/jamesob/desk) is preserved.
 After the first 6 lines of you `.lz` file, the rest is yours to customize however you like.
 Add aliases, functions, etc. as needed.
 Create whatever setup you need to make sure you're getting the most out of your `lz` for your project(s).

-Have fun with with it! **BUT REMEMBER**: If you're going to keep sensitive information in this file such as api tokens, JWTs, passwords, etc. make sure it is *NOT COMMITTED TO VSC*.
+Have fun with with it! **BUT REMEMBER**: If you're going to keep sensitive information in this file such as api tokens, JWTs, passwords, etc. make sure it is *NOT COMMITTED TO VCS*.